gsidhu/electron-sveltekit-typescript/README.md

 - [Prettier](https://prettier.io/)

 ## Getting Started
-1. **Clone the repo and get started.**
+1. **Clone this repo.** Or download it as a zip file and extract it.
+2. **Install the dependencies.** Run `npm install` in the root folder and the `renderer` folder.
+3. **Start the dev server.** Run `npm run dev` in the root folder.
+This will start the Vite server and the Electron app in dev mode.

 Seriously, that's all.
 There are no other steps.

-You can run the app with `npm run dev` and build it with `npm run build`.
+You run the app with `npm run dev` and build it with `npm run build`.
 Your built app will be in the `production` folder in root.

 ## Very Important Notes
 - The [`src`](src/) folder in the root contains the "back-end" of your Electron app.
 This is where you'll put all your Electron-specific code.
 Your main process is in [`src/main.ts`](src/main.ts) and the preload script is in [`src/preload.ts`](src/preload.ts).
 You can add more files and folders here as you see fit.
 The [IPC channels](https://www.electronjs.org/docs/latest/tutorial/ipc) have to be set up in the preload script.
 You can see an example of it in the project.